SteelCompendium/compendium/docs/index.md

 ---

-This site includes Draw Steel rules and documents currently sourced from the Backer Packet.
+This site includes Draw Steel rules and documents currently sourced from the Patron Packet #3.

 While I would love for the links to these pages to be static/permanent, the nature of the game being actively developed and tested means that these pages are subject to change without notice.
 As we get closer to release, the links should be less vulnerable to change, but we aren't quite there yet.
 I apologize for the inconvenience.